2014 Oklahoma elections

-A general election was in the U.S. state of Oklahoma on November 4, 2014.
-All of Oklahoma's executive officers were up for election as well as the state's five seats in the United States House of Representatives and both of the states United States Senate seats.
+A general election was held in the U.S. state of Oklahoma on November 4, 2014.
+All of Oklahoma's executive officers were up for election, as well as the state's five seats in the United States House of Representatives and both of the state's United States Senate seats.
 Primary elections were held on June 24, 2014, and primary runoffs were held on August 26, 2014.

 Governor

-Incumbent Republican Governor Mary Fallin ran for re-election to a second term in office.
+Incumbent Republican governor Mary Fallin ran for re-election to a second term in office.
 She was challenged in the primary by Dax Ewbank and attorney Chad Moody.

-State Representative Joe Dorman ran as a Democrat and Independents Richard Prawdzienski, the former Chair of the Libertarian Party of Oklahoma and candidate for Lieutenant Governor of Oklahoma in 2010 and Kimberly Willis also ran.
+State Representative Joe Dorman ran as a Democrat and Independents Richard Prawdzienski, the former chair of the Libertarian Party of Oklahoma and candidate for Lieutenant Governor of Oklahoma in 2010 and Kimberly Willis also ran.

-Lieutenant Governor
+Lieutenant governor

-In Oklahoma, the Governor and Lieutenant Governor are elected separately.
-Incumbent Republican Lieutenant Governor Todd Lamb ran for re-election to a second term in office.
+In Oklahoma, the governor and lieutenant governor are elected separately.
+Incumbent Republican lieutenant governor Todd Lamb ran for re-election to a second term in office.
 He ran against Democratic businesswoman Cathy Cummings.

-Attorney General
+Attorney general

-Incumbent Republican Attorney General Scott Pruitt ran unopposed for re-election to a second term in office.
+Incumbent Republican attorney general Scott Pruitt ran unopposed for re-election to a second term in office.

 Treasurer

-Incumbent Republican State Treasurer Ken A. Miller ran unopposed for re-election to a second term in office.
+Incumbent Republican state treasurer Ken A. Miller ran unopposed for re-election to a second term in office.

-State Auditor and Inspector
+State auditor and inspector

-Incumbent Republican State Auditor and Inspector Gary Jones ran unopposed for re-election to a second term in office.
+Incumbent Republican state auditor and inspector Gary Jones ran unopposed for re-election to a second term in office.

-Superintendent of Public Instruction
+Superintendent of public instruction

-Incumbent Republican Superintendent of Public Instruction Janet Barresi ran for re-election to a second term in office.
+Incumbent Republican superintendent of public instruction Janet Barresi ran for re-election to a second term in office.

 Republican primary

 Candidates

-Barresi's first term was seen as controversial and she was challenged in the Republican primary by businesswoman, former public school teacher and former State Board of Education member Joy Hofmeister and educator and candidate for Superintendent in 2010 Brian S. Kelly.
+Barresi's first term was seen as controversial and she was challenged in the Republican primary by businesswoman, former public school teacher and former State Board of Education member Joy Hofmeister and educator and candidate for superintendent in 2010 Brian S. Kelly.